kasper-piskorski/docs/pages/documentation/4-migration/CSV-migration.md

 insert $x0 isa car has description "MUST SELL! air, moon roof, loaded" has price 4799.0 has name "Jeep" has year "1996";
 ```

-You will note that the third Graql insert is missing the `description` resource.
+You will note that the second Graql insert is missing the `description` resource.
 This is because that value is not present in the data and the template uses an `if` statement to check if it exists.

 ### Separator